samwaterbury/ingest-iex/README.md

     └── {IEX_S3_PREFIX}
             ├── definitions.json
             ├── raw/
+            │   └── chart/
             │       ├── key_1/
             │       ├── ...
             │       └── key_n/
             └── processed/
-                ├── key_1.parquet
+                ├── key_1/
                 ├── ...
-                └── key_n.parquet
+                └── key_n/
 ```

-Each `key_n/` folder contains the raw API responses related to that key in `definitions.json` for that stage.
+Each `key_n/` folder contains API responses related to that key in `definitions.json` for that stage.
 The raw responses are stored as files named `{YYYYMMDDhhmmss}.csv` based on the time of the request.
-The `key_n.parquet` files contain the processed data with the following fields:

-- `key`
-- `timestamp`
-- `percent_change`
+The processed responses are stored as `{YYYYMMDDhhmmss}.parquet` files corresponding to the timestamps of the original raw files.